 Fans of the From Software's Souls series got pretty much everything they could have wished for at this year's E3.
 Not only was Dark Souls III unveiled, but it was also confirmed that Hidetaka Miyazaki, the much-lauded director of Dark Souls who gave up the reins of the sequel to make Bloodborne, would be back in charge of proceedings.
 It was like Christmas morning, only one where the presents are all deadly traps and your relatives have started finishing their sentences with deeply unsettling laughter.

 But since then, feelings towards DSIII have turned to trepidation.
 Now that the hype has died down, and we've all acknowledged that the second Souls is the weakest of the series, an early 2016 release for the third game means that development time is short.
-Only a year, give or take a month or two, will separate Dark Souls III from Bloodborne, with many of the former's creative team drawn from the talent behind the latter critical and commercial hit.
-Miyazaki, now installed at president of From, has promised longer gaps between Souls games in the future, to allow for revitalizing breathing space.
-But Dark Souls III will be on us before we know it, so here are some suggestions for its makers to heed, if they're to produce the very best Souls game yet, against the odds.
+Only a year, give or take a month or two, will separate Dark Souls III from Bloodborne, with many of the former's creative team crossing over from working on the latter.
+Miyazaki, now installed as president of From, has promised longer gaps between Souls games in the future, to allow for revitalising breathing space.
+But Dark Souls III will be on us before we know it, so here are some suggestions for its makers to heed for the remainder of its development, if they're to produce the very best Souls game yet.

 LINK THE MAP